ScEpTIC Configuration¶

 ScEpTIC provides a functionality to define custom builtins directly in our configuration file.

-Each new function is specified as a python class that extends the Builtin
+Each new function is specified as a python class that extends the Builtin base class, which must have:

 a parameter

-that specifies the amount of clock cycles the function takesa method
+tick_countthat specifies the amount of clock cycles the function takesa method

-that returns the result of the function execution
+get_val(self)that returns the result of the function execution

-The builtin can access funtion parameters using self.args
+The builtin can access funtion parameters using self.args.

-Then, we need to provide the function declaration, by calling the class method define_builtin(function_name, LLVM_IR_parameters, LLVM_IR_return_type)
+Then, we need to provide the function declaration, by calling the class method define_builtin(function_name, LLVM_IR_parameters, LLVM_IR_return_type).

-is the textual representation of the list of LLVM IR types for the parameters of the function.
+Note that LLVM_IR_parameters is the textual representation of the list of LLVM IR types for the parameters of the function.

-is the textual representation of the return type expressed in LLVM IR type.
+Similarly, LLVM_IR_return_type is the textual representation of the return type expressed in LLVM IR type.

-For example, let us suppose we want to define a new function whose C definition is int test_builtin(double x, int a, int b, int c);
+For example, let us suppose we want to define a new function whose C definition is int test_builtin(double x, int a, int b, int c);, which prints all its parameters and returns the latest one.

 We can do that as follows: